The complex Lorentzian Leech lattice and the bimonster (II): Introduction

 \section{Introduction}

 This article is a continuation of \cite{TB:EL}.
 Here we continue our study of the reflection group of the complex Lorentzian Leech lattice.
-Before describing the new results, we briefly recall the context, which makes the study of this particular reflection group interesting. \begin{topic}{\bf Background: } We begin with little bit of notation.
-Let $\DD$ be a graph with vertex set $\lbrace x_1, \dotsb, x_k \rbrace$.
+Before describing our results (see \ref{t-summary}), we briefly recall the context, which makes the study of this particular reflection group interesting. \begin{topic}{\bf Some notation and background: } Let $\DD$ be a graph with vertex set $\lbrace x_1, \dotsb, x_k \rbrace$.
 Let $\cA(\DD)$ be the group generated by $k$ generators, also denoted by $x_1, \dotsb, x_k$, and the relations

 for all $i$ and $j$.
 The group $\cA(\DD)$ is called the {\it Artin group} of the graph $\DD$.
 Let $\Cox(\DD,n)$ be the quotient of $\cA(\DD)$, obtained by imposing the relations $x_i^n = 1$ for all $x_i \in \DD$.
 In this notation, the Coxeter group of the graph $\DD$ is $\Cox(\DD,2)$.